gkatsikas/onos/apps/metron/ISSUES.md

 =======

   * Input an external configuration file with the app ID of Metron applications (org.onosproject.metron.apps) and a label `nfv`.
     To do so, use the onos-netcfg command after you boot ONOS and Metron.
-See the examples in the `apps` folder.
+See the examples in the `nbi/apps` folder.

   * When you add a new processing block into impl/processing/blocks, ensure that you also update the ProcessingBlockLauncher.java.